APPENDICES

 Area church and civil records make it difficult to link at least one Chiasson in the Lafourche/Terrebonne valley with known lines of the family there:

 Rositte Chiasson gave birth to son Laurent Jean Baptiste in Terrebonne Parish in April 1852.
-The priest who recorded the boy's baptism did not list the father's name or the mother's parents' names.
+The priest who recorded the boy's baptism did not give the father's name or the mother's parents' names.

 LOUISIANA: WESTERN SETTLEMENTS